 Which Should You Prioritize?

-Since the foundation is shared, "which one" is really a question of where to spend the extra 20%.
+Since the foundation is shared, "which one" is really a question of where to spend the incremental effort.
 The honest answer depends on your business and where you are losing or missing visibility.
 Start with the diagnosis, not the acronym.

 - You rank well but watch clicks fall to AI Overviews.
-Your SEO is working, but an AI Overview is associated with a 34.5% lower click-through rate for the top result, so the answer reaches users before they reach you.
+Your SEO is working, but an AI Overview is associated with a 58% lower click-through rate for the top result, per Ahrefs' 2026 re-run of its study, so the answer reaches users before they reach you.
 Lean into AEO and GEO so you are inside that answer, not just under it.

 - You are invisible when people ask an AI about your category, even though you rank.
 This is a pure GEO gap.
 Focus on extractable, citable content and off-site authority so models quote you.

 - You are a new or low-authority site.
 Build the SEO foundation first.
-AI engines lean heavily on pages that already rank, so there is no shortcut around being findable and credible.
+The tie between rankings and citations is loosening, but AI engines still favor established, crawlable sites with real authority, so there is no shortcut around being findable and credible.

 Business model sharpens it further: